jamf/authchanger/README.md

 ### Experimental options for working with sudo authorization:

-* -DefaultJCRight : adds the mechanism to be used with the sudosaml binary
+* -DefaultJCRight : adds the mechanism to be used with the PAM module from Jamf Connect

 ### In addition to setting basic setups, you can also specify custom rules to be put in.